peterkvt80/moopig/README.md

 Although the server runs on a Pi, it is standard Java so it should run on any modern computer.

 ## Client
-Install http://puredata.org and load the moopig.pd code.
+  * Install PureData from http://puredata.org and load the moopig.pd code.
 Developed with Pure Data 0.47-1

   * Add your Midi adapter using File->Preferences->MIDI settings.
   * Put the IP address of your Pi into the "connect" box.
 (Use CTRL-E to toggle between edit and run mode)